-- a.
+a.
 A team may have a captain and a co-captain numbering a maximum of two.
-The designated captain may be anyone on the squad who is in uniform except a player-coach. - b.
-The designated captain is the only player who may ask an official about a rule interpretation during a timeout charged to their team.
-They may not discuss a judgment decision. - c.
-If the designated captain continues to sit on the bench, they remain the captain for the entire game. - d.
-In the event that the captain is absent from the court and bench, their coach shall immediately designate a new captain.
+The designated captain may be anyone on the active list who is in uniform, except a player-coach.

+b.
+The designated captain is the only player who may ask an official about a rule interpretation during a timeout charged to his team.
+He may not discuss a judgment decision.

+c.
+If the designated captain continues to sit on the bench, he remains the captain for the entire game.

+d.
+In the event that the captain is absent from the court and bench, his coach shall immediately designate a new captain.